andymac-2/notepad/_posts/2019-09-17-shared_mutability_part_2.md

 In order to create a place where only trusted entities can modify our nodes, we have to create an interface.
 Inside the interface, we have trusted code, and outside, we have everything else.
 We call the entity that holds the interface `P`.

 We don't allow `P` to hand out mutable references to individual nodes to the safe zone, because outside of `P` isn't trusted not to break our structure by our definition of `P`. `P` must therefore have exclusive write access to all of the individual nodes.
-Considering that `P` is an entity with an interface, that has exclusive write access to it's individual nodes, we can say `P` is an arena.
+Considering that `P` is an entity with an interface, that has exclusive write access to its individual nodes, we can say `P` is an arena.

 You might note that I don't say that `P` an object. `P` could be anything.
 It could be a `struct`, and `enum`, a combination of objects or any other entity that could be defined.
-I only state that whatever `P` is, it happens to have two properties: all code inside `P` is trusted not to break it, and it has exclusive mutable access to all of it's nodes.
+I only state that whatever `P` is, it happens to have two properties: all code inside `P` is trusted not to break it, and it has exclusive mutable access to all of its nodes.

 Like the previous article, in order to solve our shared mutability problem, we get rid of the sharing part, and say that all mutable access is through public functions for `P`.

-Note that in order to cache the results of calculations we *must* have an interface and it's associated entity `P`, and we know that `P` *must* have exclusive write access to it's members.
+Note that in order to cache the results of calculations we *must* have an interface and its associated entity `P`, and we know that `P` *must* have exclusive write access to its members.
 An arena is not the "best" way of solving the problem of mutability with internal consistency, it's the *only* way.
 Einstein said to make things "as simple as possible, but no simpler".
 Although an arena may not be simple, it is the simplest way to write our code whilst remaining correct.

 To implement this, we can create a `Graph` data structure which is just a collection of nodes with unique id's.
 A `GraphNode` contains some data, and a set of incoming and outgoing edges.